Asset-backed securities purchase programme (ABSPP) - Questions & Answers

 The criteria for collateral eligibility are specified in the Eurosystem legal framework for monetary policy instruments.
 The current status of several relevant legal documents is summarised in two unofficial consolidated texts, one for the permanent collateral framework in Guideline (EU) 2015/510 (ECB/2014/60) (for ABSs in Credit Quality Step (CQS) 1 and 2) and the other for the temporary collateral framework in Guideline ECB/2014/31 (for ABSs in CQS 3).

 If you have questions relating to the collateral eligibility of specific international securities identifying numbers (ISINs), or to collateral eligibility criteria in general, please refer to the Eurosystem’s relevant collateral experts responsible for assessing collateral eligibility.
 This responsibility usually lies with the national central bank of the country where the asset is admitted for trading.
 Alternatively, please contact the email address for the ECB eligible assets hotline: firstname.lastname@example.org.

 Please refer to the FAQs for the loan-level initiative and the transparency requirements of the EU securitisation regulation.
-If the necessary information is not available there, you may also contact the ECB eligible assets hotline: firstname.lastname@example.org.
+If the necessary information is not available there, you may also contact the ECB eligible assets hotline: email@example.com.